 Take 90% of your diet based on whole foods, eat less, and enjoy snacks occasionally, and you can still maintain good health.
 This is much stronger than an explosive extreme diet.

-The Best Healthy Cookbooks For Beginners 2021 — Easy Healthy Cookbook
+Below we recommend The 15 Best Healthy Cookbooks For Beginners in 2022.

 1. 30-Minute Cookbook for Beginners